rwieruch/blog_robinwieruch_content/blog/javascript-variable-question-mark/index.md

 // undefined
 ```

-When this feature was not available, it was common to use the OR (||) operator or the ternary operator from before:
+When this feature was not available in JavaScript, it was common to use the OR (||) operator or the ternary operator (?:) from before to avoid any JavaScript exceptions:

 ```javascript
 const person = {